 - A Title IV Return of Funds Calculation is required if the student received Federal Student Financial Aid (FSA) funds for the enrollment period.
 If the student withdraws, Valley College must determine the amount of FSA program assistance that was earned.
 The institution will perform this calculation on a payment period basis, and any unearned Title IV funds will be returned by the institution for its share and the student will be advised of their portion to return, if any.
 The student will be obligated to Valley College for any tuition, fees, or books not covered by Title IV funds. - A pro-rata refund is a proportional amount of tuition based on the number of calendar days from the first day of scheduled class to the end of the current payment period.
 Refunds are calculated using the pro-rata refund formula prescribed by federal regulations.
 Please consult with the Valley College Financial Aid Office for more information.
-(Example of a pro-rata refund: A student who withdraws after completing 30 days of a 240-day payment period would be charged 30/240 or 12.5% of the tuition for that payment period.) - D-2 Practical Nursing Diploma and Nursing Associate Degree Programs Students who withdraw after the first day of instruction in diploma or degree programs shall be refunded based on the contract price per payment period according to the following percentages:
+(Example of a pro-rata refund: A student who withdraws after completing 30 days of a 240-day payment period would be charged 30/240 or 12.5% of the tuition for that payment period.)

-on the contract price per payment period according to the e following percentages.
-Within the five-day window, per Paragraph B All but non-refundable fees (Entrance Exam and Background and Drug Screening), uniform and kit/book expense (for physical and electronic books), as applicable No-Start for Nursing -Outside of the five-day window, per All but the registration fee, non-refundable fees (Entrance Paragraph B, but within12 calendar days or less attendance Exam and Background and Drug Screening), uniform and time. kit/book expense (for physical and electronic books), as applicable Extended No-Start for Nursing -If the student starts the All but the registration fee, non-refundable fees (Entrance program and the Ohio BCI or FBI background check comes Exam and Background and Drug Screening), uniform and back with a disqualifier and the student cannot continue in kit/book expense (for physical and electronic books), as the program. applicable more than 12 calendar days through 60% completion of Pro rata refund of tuition of current payment period current payment period plus graduation fee more than 60% completion of the current payment period: No Pro-rata refund for current payment period plus graduation fee
+D-2 Practical Nursing Diploma and Nursing Associate Degree Programs on the contract price per payment period decoraing to the 818 Within the five-day window, per Paragraph B All but non-refundable fees (Entrance Exam and Background and Drug Screening), uniform and kit/book expense (for physical and electronic books), as applicable No-Start for Nursing -Outside of the five-day window, per All but the registration fee, non-refundable fees (Entrance Paragraph B, but within12 calendar days or less attendance Exam and Background and Drug Screening), uniform and time. kit/book expense (for physical and electronic books), a applicable Extended No-Start for Nursing -If the student starts the All but the registration fee, non-refundable fees (Entrance program and the Ohio BCI or FBI background check comes Exam and Background and Drug Screening), uniform and back with a disqualifier and the student cannot continue in kit/book expense (for physical and electronic books), as the program. applicable more than 12 calendar days through 60% completion of Pro rata refund of tuition of current payment period current payment period plus graduation fee more than 60% completion of the current payment period: No Pro-rata refund for current payment period plus graduation fee